-Sleeping Positions: Why North Is Not The Best Direction
+Sleeping Direction: Why North Is not the Best Direction to Sleep In

 Sadhguru looks at why Indians traditionally never slept with their heads pointing north, and explores a few other things that can help us sleep well and rest better.